 And then there was the day the television wouldn’t play nicely and the custard I ordered for delivery by my nice organic veg box people burst all over the place and drowned a head of celeriac and ruined the life of three little beetroot.
 Don’t even start me on the mess that is my email account.

 Heck I have never needed a wife/personal assistant/girl friday/all round dogsbody more.
 If only to stop me apoplectically punching my ex-husband type man every time he sets foot in the house and declares both his failure to understand why Finley’s most recent diagnosis matters and his intent to reduce his child maintenance payment again.
 Oh dear.
 One of these days I am going to have to punch his lovely lights out.
-In the meantime I will probably go on serving him cups of tea and force feeding him home-made chocolate cake.
+In the meantime I will probably go on serving him cups of

 I could cry.
 And I have.
 In shame for feeling distressed over all this trivia.
 For the constant, relentless need to analyse everything everyone says and to take every little crisis as proof positive that my whole world is falling down.
 Because apart from my absolute failure to recognize and be grateful for all the small joys in my life in the process (this was the week I won an iPhone 5 for heavens sakes!!), there are more important things to weep over.